 |Advertisements||TV, radio, print media, and online media.|

-|Public relations||Activities that help promote the business to the target market through goodwill and brand strengthening.
+|Public relations||Activities help promote the business to the target market through goodwill and brand strengthening.
 For instance, the Ronald McDonald House Charities and the McDonald's Global Best of Green environmental program support communities while boosting the value of the corporate brand.|

-|Social media marketing||They actively post and engage with their audience on different social media channels like Instagram, Linkedin, and Twitter.|
+|Social media marketing||They actively post and engage with their audience on social media channels like Instagram, Linkedin, and Twitter.|

 McDonald's communicate value in the following ways:

 - Creating seasonal offers to attract customers during holidays, festivals, etc.

 - Engage with their online audience and post creative campaigns to inform them about updates or new product launches.